therapy with me

 My experience

-I began my career by earning my Bachelor of Arts in Psychology at California State University, Channel Islands in 2017.
-I then spent two-and-a-half years working with children and adolescents with Autism Spectrum Disorder and related disorders using Applied Behavior Analysis (ABA).
+I earned my Bachelor of Arts in Psychology from California State University, Channel Islands in 2017.
+Early in my professional journey, I gained experience working with children and adolescents with Autism Spectrum Disorder and related diagnoses through Applied Behavior Analysis (ABA).
+This work helped shape my foundational clinical skills and strengthened my ability to approach each individual with patience, attunement, and respect for their unique needs.

-I accomplished my Master of Science in Counseling Psychology (MFT) at California Lutheran University in 2020.
-I received counseling experience from California Lutheran University’s Community Counseling Services, where I worked with adults, couples, and adolescents.
+I went on to earn my Master of Science in Counseling Psychology with an emphasis in Marriage and Family Therapy from California Lutheran University in 2020.
+During my graduate training, I provided counseling services through California Lutheran University’s Community Counseling Services, where I worked with adults, couples, and adolescents navigating a wide range of emotional and relational concerns.